Mt Bierstadt, Guanella Pass - Mount Bierstadt Trailhead, Summit County - Eagle County - Clear Creek County, Colorado

 - The Clear Creek Ranger District maintains eight developed campgrounds.
 All are accessed from the Peak to Peak Scenic Byway, Guanella Pass Scenic Byway, I-70 and Colorado Highways 40, 103, and 119.
 Operating seasons vary, however most range from mid-May through mid-October.
 Contact the Clear Creek Ranger District for availability and detailed information on each.

-- Fishing is permitted in Deadmans Lake and along Scott Gomer Creek with a valid Colorado state fishing license.
+- Fishing is permitted along Scott Gomer Creek with a valid Colorado state fishing license.
+There are no fish in Deadman Lake.

 Rules and Regulations